 - Tongmu Village, Wuyishan City, Fujian Province, China

 - Tea Maker

 - Late April

-The cutting edge of innovation meets the heart of tradition in our new black tea, Zui Chun Fang (Drunken Peach).
-Putting a new spin on the world’s original black tea from Tongmu Village in Wuyishan, this new wave black tea foregoes the pine-smoking process that has so long defined Lapsang Souchong.
-Instead of obscuring the tea bush’s many natural gifts with smoke, tea master Wu Jianming has used refined leaf withering and oxidation techniques to draw out an intoxicating rich floral and stone fruit aromas from its early spring leaves.
+The cutting edge of innovation meets the heart of tradition in this black tea, Zui Qun Fang (Drunken Peach).
+Putting a new spin on the world’s original black tea from Tongmu Village in Wuyishan, this new wave black tea foregoes the pine-smoking process that has so long defined Tongmu Lapsang Souchong.
+Instead of obscuring the tea bush’s natural character with smoke, tea master Wu Jianming used refined leaf withering and oxidation techniques to draw out intoxicating rich floral and stone fruit aromas from its early spring leaves.

-Drunken Peach brews to the pale orange “tangerine peel” color characteristic of Tongmu tea.
-It is excellent enjoyed in multiple “gongfu style” hot water steeps.
-Aromatics intensify with each steep.
-The ripe peach aroma that gives it its name is most noticeable in the third and fourth infusions.
-The brew holds its fragrance when cooled.
-Flavor is dense, complex and persistent, patient, remaining sweet and pleasant through multiple steeps.
+Drunken Peach is excellent enjoyed in multiple “gongfu style” hot water steeps, as its aromatics intensify with each steep.
 Without a trace of bitterness or heaviness, its permeating flavor fills the whole mouth and lingers with a long finish.
-The aromas that hang in the cup after infusion are uncommon in black tea and are the result of tea maker Wu Jianming’s innovative hybrid of black tea and wulong tea techniques.
+The brew holds its ripe peach fragrance when cooled.
+The aromas that hang in the cup after infusion are uncommon in black tea and are the result of tea maker Wu Jianming’s innovative hybrid of black tea and wulong tea processing techniques.